jimktrains/k4/README.md

 (I'm not entirly sold on the above concept yet.)

+## References

+Variables that are the type of a record live a dual existance.
+They are treated as references by most of the code, e.g. they are not copied byte-by-byte when being passed to a function, but assignment and swapping will work at the byte.
+For instance,

+    record Point:
+      int8 x
+      int8 y

+    a <- Point { x <- 1, y <- 2 }
+    b <- Point { x <- 3, y <- 4 }

+    # Does not create copies of a or b
+    # Modifying a or b in `add` will cause a or b to be changed
+    # out here too.
+    add(a, b)

+    # Copies the contents of b into the memory allocated for a
+    a <- b

+    # Does an in-place swap of the contents of a and b
+    swap a b

 ## `require`

 Libraries can be loaded via `require`.
 If the target platform has no library,